Fifth-Year Combined BS/MS in Biomedical Engineering (with Thesis)

 • Scope of Work--you will work with your faculty advisor to create a plan for your thesis project that can be completed in one full year of graduate study and potentially start early during your senior undergraduate year.
 Use this form: 5th Year Scope of Work Agreement

-Students will be notified by the BME Graduate Office in early June if they have been accepted into the program.
+Students will be notified by the BME Graduate Office sometime in June if they have been accepted into the program.
 If so, the student will be instructed to submit the Purdue University Graduate School application on or before August 1 of their senior year.
 BS/MS students will have dual status as undergraduate and graduate students and therefore will be eligible for undergraduate financial aid until they have completed all of the BS degree requirements.

 Purdue Graduate School Application